 This Advent, as we prepare our hearts for Christmas, we might ask the coming King to heal our shriveled imaginations and deliver us from the temptation to ridicule and hate, no matter how we feel about the ideology others profess.

-Sparrowfare’s email newsletter, Reads & Other Seeds, provides links to more sources of culture and contemplation, updates on Sparrowfare’s latest content and Flight Fuel: Sparrowfare’s eclectic playlist of hope.
+Sparrowfare’s email newsletter provides links to more sources of culture and contemplation, updates on Sparrowfare’s latest content and Flight Fuel: Sparrowfare’s eclectic playlist of hope.
 Subscribe here and Flight Fuel will wing its way to you!

 One of my favorite discoveries of the past year has been the rich conversation on the CiRCE Institute’s Close Reads podcast (CiRCE also produces The Daily Poem).
 I would be remiss if I didn’t share that this episode greatly enhanced my understanding of The Power and the Glory, but I highly recommend them all.